 Remember to adjust the volume to the normal setting 3 either before or after putting the instrument on to assure good audibility.

-Do not use the inactive 'click' position as an off switch as the hearing aid still draws power from the battery in this mode.
+Do not use the inactive 'click' position as a switch off as the hearing aid still draws power from the battery in this mode.

 Volume Control and ConnectLine (Optional)